Auckland Transport (AT) has a programme to progressively improve the performance of its unsealed road network.

 The previous programme to seal unsealed roads used a narrow prioritisation approach, relying on information that is difficult to collect and maintain.
 This programme also assumed that the best approach for each road was to implement a full seal.

-Working with the affected local boards, a new framework has been developed changing the approach to instead assess and identify the road issues and then apply an appropriate treatment based on these issues.
+Working with the affected local boards, we have developed new framework changing the approach to instead assess and identify the road issues and then apply an appropriate treatment based on these issues.
 This will mean an increased number of roads can be improved annually as a broader set of solutions are possible, beyond just sealing.
 Road seals remain part of this solution.

 How we prioritise road sealing